neerajk555/SQL-Training-exercise/module-05-joins/08-Take-Home-Challenges.md

 -- D) Days overdue (outline)
 -- CASE WHEN l.return_date IS NULL AND l.due_date < CURDATE() THEN DATEDIFF(CURDATE(), l.due_date) ELSE 0 END AS days_overdue
 ```

 Trade-offs
+- CTEs and window functions (used in advanced alternatives) make complex queries more readable but are covered in later modules.
+Trade-offs
 - Using window functions simplifies ties in B; fallback: subquery for max count.
 - For A/D, ensure date comparisons are sargable; avoid functions on due_date in WHERE.